-It’s the second week of recaps, and I’m still going strong.
+It’s the second week of Things That Happened recaps, and I’m still going strong.
 Slow clap slow clap slow clap.
 This week we’ll discuss return to office, the resurgence of a weird Covid side effect, and how I changed the title of this recap.
 Ohhhhhh suhnaaaaaaaapppppppp.

 I’m feeling good about this, but not TOO good ofc because that would lead to cockiness.
 And cockiness leads to complacency.
 And complacency leads to two weeks of wearing the same sweats before realizing that the smell you smell isn’t a dead mouse between the walls—it’s you.

 Not that I’m speaking from personal experience or anything.
 I just wanted to use the em dash.